 - 1. Gym-style shorts and t-shirts (provided to students at the beginning of their respective program) - 2.
-Sweats/long practice wear can be worn over shorts/t-shirts for comfort. - 4.
-Sports Bra (or bikini top for upper back/neck/shoulder labs) (Women) - 5.
-Sneakers - 6.
-Jewelry limited to items that will not cause injury to self or others. - 7.
-Nails must be kept short - Fix numbers - \\\\ Lab attire must be worn to all lab practical exams or the student will not be permitted to participate in the examination
+Sweats/long practice wear can be worn over shorts/t-shirts for comfort. - 3.
+Sports Bra (or bikini top for upper back/neck/shoulder labs) (Women) - 4.
+Sneakers - 5.
+Jewelry limited to items that will not cause injury to self or others. - 6.
+No body piercings except for the ear (limited to two per ear). - 7.
+Nails must be kept short

+Lab attire must be worn to all lab practical exams or the student will not be permitted to participate in the examination